Rosenbaum and Fuller

 A terrine (which is a compressed, cool veggie slice) takes the layered farmhouse dish and gives it a vegan makeover, but leek’s famed fibrousness means it’s not quite as spreadable as the OG.
 That’s where sweet cashew butter and seeded mustard step in.
 Going in blind here might result in some confusion when the core of your schnitty is eggplant – they don’t labour the plant-based ethos from the get-go so it might catch you by surprise until you get into the swing of the menu.

 We like their “food is for everyone” attitude, and it’s a beautiful space to spend time.
-There’s plenty of blonde wood; fun colourful stained glass windows; and bottles of spirits suspended from the roof by ropes and hooks.
+There’s plenty of blonde wood; fun, colourful stained glass windows; and bottles of spirits suspended from the roof by ropes and hooks.
 And here is where Rosenbaum's USP really kicks in.
 Those spirits are staunchly local and keeping the drinks all Aussie is a core part of the directive.
 Bondi locals are fiercely loyal to their home turf, so promoting spirits from across Australian instead of across the globe is a smart move.
-Work your way across the country, starting in Sydney with Archie Rose and Poor Toms gin, then moving south with Sullivans Cove and Starward Whisky.
+Work your way across the country, starting in Sydney with Archie Rose and Poor Toms gin, then move south with Sullivans Cove and Starward Whisky.
 Beer taps here are pouring Batch Brewing, Philter XPA and Yulli’s Seabass, which will please post-beach goers; you’ll also find a $7 happy hour, live music and a succinct Australian wine list.

-Cocktail bars in Bondi are few and far between – and even though you could mistake Rosenbaum and Fuller for being a restaurant or a café, where it shines brightest is behind the bar where the drinks are more Aussie than a Weiss bar by the beach.
+Cocktail bars in Bondi are few and far between – and even though you could mistake Rosenbaum and Fuller for being a restaurant or a café, where it shines brightest is behind the bar, where the drinks are more Aussie than a Weiss bar by the beach.